gregfjohnson/codea_gitbridge/README.md

 The intended use of GitBridge is that you have a standard home development machine, which is set up "just right" for your programming happiness and convenience.
-(Version 0.1.0 of GitBridge works only on Linux ma
+(This early-release version of GitBridge was developed on and for Linux machines.)

 You set your up your iPad next to this machine, and fire up Codea.
 Whenever you feel like it, you move files from Codea to your other